isomerpages/moe-taonan/_departments/品德与公民教育Character & Citizenship/品德与公民教育 Character and Citizenship Education.md

 These are aligned to the Character &amp; Citizenship Education curriculum and each is customised to meet the diverse needs of our students.
 Our specially crafted activities fill the students with a sense of confidence and pave their way to becoming concerned citizens who are active contributors to the community and nation.

-**Social-Emotional Programme**<br>
-We take care of the social and emotional well-being of each student and develop their social-emotional competencies through our specially-designed programmes and individualised support.

 <u><strong> Values Education Curriculum </strong></u> <br>
 We believe that values are both caught and taught.
 Thus, our programmes are anchored on our school core values and taught using explicit and implicit approaches.